-At the time of writing, there have been over 114 million cases and over 2.5 million lives claimed, and devastatingly, those numbers continue to grow each day.
+At the time of writing, there have been over 114 million cases and over 2.5 million lives claimed, and devastatingly, those numbers continue to grow daily.

-This highly contagious virus has not just impacted those infected, specific countries or sectors.
-However, the whole world has felt the impact of COVID-19, and for many that impact was financial.
+This highly contagious virus has not just impacted those infected in specific countries or sectors.
+However, the whole world has felt the impact of COVID-19, and for many, that impact was financial.

 Less than a flying start for the travel industry

-Unsurprisingly, the aviation industry has been one of the hardest hit throughout the pandemic.
-IATA described the severity of the situation in their December 2020 Air Passenger Market Analysis.
+Unsurprisingly, the aviation industry has been one of the most brutal hits throughout the pandemic, and IATA described the severity of the situation in their December 2020 Air Passenger Market Analysis.

-“The year 2020 brought an unprecedented challenge to the airline industry in a form of closed borders, strict travel controls, and depressed travel confidence – all effects of the pandemic.
+“The year 2020 brought an unprecedented challenge to the airline industry through closed borders, strict travel controls, and depressed travel confidence – all effects of the pandemic.

-RPKs plunged by a dramatic 66% compared with 2019 – eight times faster than during the 12 months following the 9/11 attacks – considered to be the most severe aviation crisis prior to 2020.”
+RPKs plunged by a dramatic 66% compared with 2019 – eight times faster than during the 12 months following the 9/11 attacks – considered the most severe aviation crisis before 2020.”

-With many countries still in lockdown around the world and borders closed, we don’t expect the aviation industry to pick up for some time.
+With many countries still in lockdown worldwide and borders closed, we don’t expect the aviation industry to pick up for some time.

 Change in revenue and estimated loss within the aviation industry

-According to this data from IATA, Asia Pacific took the largest financial loss during the peak of the crisis in April 2020, followed closely behind by Europe.
+According to this data from IATA, Asia Pacific took the most significant financial loss during the peak of the crisis in April 2020, followed closely by Europe.